-For example, ensembles have been used for more accurate value function prediction, and predictions for out-of-distribution samples have been constrained by Layer Normalization or Batch Normalization, thereby alleviating the effects of overestimation and extrapolation.
+For example, ensembles have been used for more accurate value function prediction, while Layer Normalization and Batch Normalization have been employed to constrain predictions for out-of-distribution samples, thereby mitigating the overestimation and extrapolation.

-RLHF \citep{ouyang2022training, lee2023aligning} and RLAIF \cite{lee2023rlaif, bai2022constitutional} potentially introduce additional training challenges.
-For example, these algorithms often receive feedback from multiple sources (human or AI models) to align LLMs, and each feedback provider may have different preferences, meaning a sample considered preferable by one provider could be deemed undesirable by another \citep{ethayarajh2024kto, chakraborty2024maxminrlhf}.
+RLHF \citep{ouyang2022training, lee2023aligning} and RLAIF \citep{lee2023rlaif, bai2022constitutional, byun2024aresalternatingreinforcementlearning} potentially introduce additional training challenges.
+For example, these algorithms often receive feedback from multiple sources (humans or AI models) to align LLMs, and each feedback provider may have different preferences, meaning a sample considered preferable by one provider could be deemed undesirable by another \citep{ethayarajh2024kto, chakraborty2024maxminrlhf}.
 In addition, RLHF and RLAIF often leverage a trained reward model to provide feedback on samples generated by the LLM.
-This indirection raises the question: \emph{does the learned reward model provide the correct reward?} The reward model has prediction errors itself (see Figure \ref{reward_model_error_example}), but as the LLM is trained with RL, its outputs deviate from the reward model's training dataset, introducing more error (noise) in the reward model's predictions for out-of-distribution samples.
+This indirection raises the question: \emph{does the learned reward model provide the correct reward?} The reward model has prediction errors itself (See Figure \ref{reward_model_error_example}), but as the LLM is trained with RL, its outputs deviate from the reward model's training dataset, introducing more errors (noise) in the reward model's predictions for out-of-distribution samples.